Skip to main content

 1) Wedding night gloves

 I chose a sleek black pair with a soft lining and minimal seam visibility.
-They weren’t the cheapest option in the CNFans Spreadsheet, but the QC photos were excellent and the size chart was precise.
+They weren’t the cheapest option in the 100buy Spreadsheet, but the QC photos were excellent and the size chart was precise.
 During the wedding, my hands stayed warm through coat check lines and outdoor photos, and they looked refined in every shot.
 Worth it.

 2) River birthday party set